pluralsight/react-styleable/README.md

 ## Dependencies

-#### ES6

-react-styleable source usings ES6+ features, including class definition, class properties, and es6 imports.

-react-styleable also works very well when used as a class decorator.

-For these reasons, I recommend [babel](https://babeljs.io/) as a JavaScript compiler option, best used in webpack's [babel-loader](https://github.com/babel/babel-loader).

 #### CSS Modules

 react-styleable assumes that your reusable component and consumers of that component will be using [CSS modules](https://github.com/css-modules/css-modules).